Besides being wonderfully fragrant, lilies

 This group is led by the famous old orange wild lily, which used to be called Lilium tigrinum.
 Botanists have changed that to Lilum lancifolium, but that doesn't stop most people (including us) from using the old name 'tigrinum.'
 From the original orange, the hybridizers have created new colors, including white and pink.
 All have the large flowers, black spots, and tough perennial qualities of the original.
 (By the way, don't call any old spotted orange lily 'tiger lily'.
 This one is the real thing, and no lily common name is more mis-used.)

 [caption id="attachment_3342" align="alignleft" width="150" caption="Oriental Lily Space Star"]

 Sometimes called 'Aurelian Hybrids' or other names, the large, tall trumpet lilies are all descended from The Regal Lily, a white wild species lily from China.
 All are incredibly fragrant and wonderful for cutting.
 They grow tall and often need staking; a well-grown stalk can have over 15 huge flowers.

-We love lilies and hope that you have learned a little more about the multitude of beautiful varieties.
+and hope that you have learned a little more about the multitude of beautiful varieties.
 We carry a wide selection of lilies that are sure to create a lovely, fragrant statement in any garden.